Chinese Tourism in Thailand: Marketing Research

 China is now the main source of visitor arrivals in Thailand.

-Chinese visitors totaled 4.6 million in 2014, a slight decrease compared to 2013 (-0.29%).
+Chinese visitors to Thailand totaled 4.6 million in 2014, a slight decrease compared to 2013 (-0.29%).
 Update to 2019, this number surge 41.8% to around 11 million.

 In 2015, TAT expects 5.6 million Chinese tourists spending 230 billion baht, or about 6 billion euros against 190 billion baht in 2014 (about 5 billion euros).
 In 2019, Chinese visitors to Thailand have spent $21 billion.

 The profile of Chinese tourists changes rapidly as travelers become more mature and experienced.
 Many Chinese are new travelers to Thailand.
 TAT targets these travelers through marketing campaigns that focus on the fun of shopping, enjoying a Thai massage or a game of golf.
 They are also encouraged to visit new destinations such as northeast Thailand.

 Chinese visitors have an average length of stay of 8 days and spending per person of up to 41,390 Baht or 1,100 euros.